litao91/vimrc/sources_non_forked/vim-javacomplete2/README.md

 `let g:JavaComplete_GradleExecutable = 'gradle'` - use your own path to gradle executable file.

 `let g:JavaComplete_ImportSortType = 'jarName'` - imports sorting type.
 Sorting can be by jar archives `jarName` or by package names `packageName`.

+`let g:JavaComplete_StaticImportsAtTop = 1` - imports sorting with static imports at the top.
+By default this is `0`.

 `let g:JavaComplete_ImportOrder = ['java.', 'javax.', 'com.', 'org.', 'net.']` - Specifies the order of import groups, when use `packageName` sorting type.
 An import group is a list of individual import statements that all start with the same beginning of package name surrounded by blank lines above and below the group.
 A `*` indicates all packages not specified, for 'google style' import ordering, e.g. `let g:JavaComplete_ImportOrder = ['com.google.', *, 'java.', 'javax.']`